fieldtrip/website/development/module/fileio.md

 The objective of supplying the low-level EEG and MEG reading functions as a separate module/toolbox are to

-1.  facilitate the reuse of the ft_read_xxx functions in other open source projects (e.g. EEGLAB, SPM)
+1.  facilitate the reuse of the ft_read_xxx functions in other open source projects (e.g., EEGLAB, SPM)
 2.  facilitate the implementation and support for new data formats, esp. for external users/contributors
 3.  facilitate the implementation of advanced features without complicating the standard use